| | |

 Girls in Kimono at a Temple in Kyoto, photo credit: Mr. Misadventures

-Every time I saw people wearing kimonos, I could not help but to stop and stare (and photograph).
+Every time I saw people wearing kimonos, I could not help but stop and stare (and photograph).
 These are truly mobile works of art.
 For a little more reading on the art of it all, here is a great slideshow from the New York Times and an article on one of the master artists from the Washington Post, I encourage you to check them out.

+Kimonos come in a wide variety of styles.
 Even the very “simplistic” kimonos worn by the priests were beautiful in their austerity.

 Wearing a Kimono in Kyoto: Priest in Kimono at a Temple in Kyoto